behnammohammadi/software-eng-ladder/Technology Stack/.Net/Level 3.md

 ## Roadmap:

-### 1. Leadership in Software Design:
+### 1. Proficency in Software Design:
    - Lead the design and implementation of complex features.
    - Understand and contribute to high-level architectural decisions.

 ### 2. Advanced Database Management:
-   - Optimize database performance and queries.
+   - Optimize database performance and queries (SQL Server, PostgreSQL,...).
    - Work with large datasets and handle database scaling.

 ### 3. Cross-Platform Development: